-Once your intestinal environment is compromised and good bacteria dies off, harmful gut bacteria and yeasts will try to move in.
-Parasites also become much more of a problem when good bacteria levels diminish.
+Once your intestinal environment is compromised and good bacteria dies off, harmful microbes and yeasts will try to move in.
+Parasites can also become much more of a problem when good germ levels diminish.

 An overgrowth of pathogens in your intestinal environment is known as dysbiosis and has some of the following symptoms:

 - Regular abdominal pain and cramps

 - Yeast infections, both urinary and vaginal in women

 - Increased allergies